spryker/spryker-docs/docs/scu/dev/how-the-spryker-code-upgrader-works.md

 1. To identify the modules to be updated, it compares the information present in the `composer.json` and `composer.lock` files with our latest released code.

-2. Creates a list of modules and third-party libraries to be updated.
+2. It creates a list of modules and third-party libraries to be updated.
 Groups the modules according to how we released them.

 {% info_block infoBox "Module groups" %}